-Work Hours and Recording of Work Hours (rev. 6/19)
+Work Hours and Recording of Work Hours

 The normal office hours for the parish/school are from AM to PM, Monday through Friday.
-A position may require different hours to accomplish the particular ministry.
-Each employee is to work out a schedule of hours with his/her supervisor determined by the function of that particular job.
+Individual work schedules may vary within or outside of normal office hours depending on the needs of the position and ministry, as determined by the supervisor.
+The supervisor will communicate changes if needed during employment.
 In addition:

 - Each employee should have a scheduled number of "core" hours each week, so that each position meets the needs of other staff, parishioners/parents, and supervisor.
-Changes in hours should be limited to unusual circumstances. - Employees are discouraged from working out of their home, except in unusual circumstances. - Employees should schedule lunch and rest periods in consultation with the supervisor to insure adequate coverage on the job.

-In addition to the paid break time provided, employees may take a 30 or 60 minute unpaid eating period approximately half-way through their scheduled shift depending on schedules and the supervisor's discretion.
+Changes in hours should be limited to unusual circumstances. - Employees are discouraged from working out of their home, except in unusual circumstances. - The supervisor will establish the practice for scheduling lunches and unpaid breaks in order to ensure adequate coverage on the job. - In addition to the paid break time provided, employees may take a 30 or 60 minute unpaid eating period approximately half-way through their scheduled shift depending on schedules and the supervisor's discretion.